random-j-farmer/random-minecraft/_drafts/early-iron-farm.md

 But I do have a preference, and it is this one: [Easier Iron Farm (1.14.4)](https://www.youtube.com/watch?v=3I2jsINPGro)

 Obviously, you don't need the workstations anymore but other than that, it still works fine.
-And it has a couple of advantages that I miss about the simplified 1.15+ designs:

-* The villagers are not standing on their beds, so if the farm stops working because a bed bugged out, you just wait for day when they are standing and destroy and place the bed again.
+The main advantage over the the simplified 1.15+ designs is that the villagers are not standing on their beds, so if the farm stops working because a bed bugged out, you just wait for day when they are standing and destroy and place the bed again.
-* The spawning pad on top means that a replacement zombie will not be ganked on the ground by iron golems, just put rails or redstone dust on any steps leading up the the zombie position.

 Only change that is necessary for me: 2 glass blocks above each bed, and skip the workstations.
 I build temporary stairs to the villager positions and let them go to sleep, than place those